 If the C: N ratio is higher, microbes will not have enough nitrogen to consume all the carbon, resulting in incomplete decomposition whereas a lesser C: N ratio will cause rapid utilization of carbon generating ammonia from the excessive nitrogen in the system.

 How do I choose the right compost maker for my home composting process?

-Any compost maker worth its salt must contain a mixture of mesophilic and thermophilic high enzyme producing facultative microbes.
+Any compost maker powder worth its salt must contain a mixture of mesophilic and thermophilic high enzyme producing facultative microbes.
 One must note that, with even the best compost maker, it is still important to perfect your composting method as well.

 Why does my compost stink like rotten eggs?

 A rotting egg smell is an indicator of a failing composting process.
 Due to high moisture in the composting mixture, it cuts off the oxygen making the system anaerobic (depleted of oxygen).
 Aerobic composting microbes require oxygen to carry out the composting process properly.

 A completely depleted oxygen environment causes certain bacteria to produce hydrogen sulphide (H2S) gas in the system.
 H2S gas has a typical odor of rotten eggs.
 Your compost will not undergo the thermophilic phase of composting in this state.
 You can correct this by adding more dry waste like dead leaves, coconut husk etc. to reduce the moisture and aerate the mixture well.